artsy/volley/README.md

 // TODO
 ```

-You may push multiple metrics in one payload.
+You may push multiple volleys in one payload.
 In all situations, Metric will respond with status code 202 and the text "OK", so watch Datadog for metrics appearing and [Metric's logs]() for errors.

 The following payload demonstrates the format of all possible metric types: